MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/register-with-azure.md

 ## Prerequisites for registration

 You won't be able to register with Azure until you've created an Azure Stack HCI cluster.
 In order for the cluster to be supported, the cluster nodes must be physical servers.
 Virtual machines can be used for testing, but they must support Unified Extensible Firmware Interface (UEFI), meaning you can't use Hyper-V Generation 1 virtual machines.

-Azure Arc registration is a native capability of the Azure Stack HCI operating system, so there is no agent needed to register.
+For the simplest registration experience, have an Azure AD administrator complete the registration using either Windows Admin Center or PowerShell.

+   > [!IMPORTANT]
+   > If you plan to register the cluster using Windows Admin Center, you must first [register your Windows Admin Center gateway](../manage/register-windows-admin-center.md) with Azure using the same Azure subscription ID and tenant ID that you plan to use for cluster registration.

 ### Internet access